 Yoga Pretzels 50 Fun Yoga Activities for Kids and Grownups by Tara Guber and Leah Kalish

-We used these sturdy cards over the summer.
+We used these sturdy yoga for kids cards over one summer.
 We would rotate picking out the cards/poses to do and in what order.
 I loved it!

 Yoga for Kids by Yoga Today (YouTube)

-This is a short 8-minute active Kundalini yoga session help kids get out some energy.
+This is a short 8-minute active Kundalini yoga session to help kids get out some energy.

 Cosmic Kids Yoga Adventure (YouTube)